0xAtelerix/docs/technology/developing-appchain.md

 Furthermore, this approach extends service offerings for restaking operators who can offer additional rewards from shards.
 It is the thesis of the Pelagos designers that this model will foster organic ecosystem growth by aligning incentives among Appchains, validators, and service providers.

-#### Vertical scaling
+#### Consensus scaling

-Vertical scaling is supported at the database layer, thanks to Erigon's efficent DAG database.
+Consensus scaling is supported at the database layer, thanks to the efficent DAG database.
 The immutable, incremental database design ensures optimal data locality and minimizes read amplification by including fast-access and presence/absence indexes from the outset.
 As a result, this database is inherently optimized for syncing and scaling.

 To further enhance efficiency, these databases are distributed via BitTorrent-like protocols, enabling computation-free synchronization.
 This effective combination of database design and synchronization strategies mirrors the success of Erigon,the primary archive node solution applied by Ethereum and Polygon due to its exceptional optimization and sync capabilities.